From Antarctica to outer space

 Mission to Europa

-Later this year, NASA is expected to launch Europa Clipper, the first dedicated and detailed study of an ocean world beyond Earth.
+Later this decade, NASA is expected to launch Europa Clipper, the first dedicated and detailed study of an ocean world beyond Earth.

 The mission will make about 45 close passes over Europa, capturing scientific imagery and other data.